nucleic/enaml/docs/source/get_started/syntax.rst

 a widget, either a builtin one or one defined using an `enamldef` and cannot inherit from several widgets.

-In the body of the declaration, you add widget by simply declaring them and the parent/child is directly encoded in the indentation.
+In the body of the declaration, you add widget by simply declaring it.
+The parent/child is directly encoded in the indentation.
 Furthermore, you can add to each widget an id which must unique inside the declaration.
 This id can be used to reference it in the layout (see :ref:`layout`), or to access one of its attribute.